International Grammar School: Curriculum

 The school's main emphasis is on languages and it offers a wide range of language courses for study from Preschool through to the HSC.
 Students are required to learn a second language from when they start at the school until the end of Year 10, and in Years 7 and 8 are required to learn a third language.
 Either of these may be continued to HSC level.
 The school also offers to students in Years 10 and 11 an exchange program to its overseas sister schools in Italy, France, Germany and Japan, as well as exchanges to Spain and China for Years 8 and 9.
 The creative arts, including music, design and drama, also play an important role in the school's curriculum.

 Campus

-International Grammar School is situated on two main campus in Ultimo – one on Kelly St and another nearby on Mountain St. The Kelly St Campus is made up of three buildings, The recently renamed Reg St Leon Building (formally Kelly St), the Wright Building and the Kerrie Murphy Building.
+International Grammar School is situated on two main campuses in Ultimo – one on Kelly St and another nearby on Mountain St. The Kelly St Campus is made up of three buildings, The recently renamed Reg St Leon Building (formally Kelly St), the Wright Building and the Kerrie Murphy Building.
 Due to increasing demand for space, the roofs of the main campus are opened for playing; one as a basketball court; the other with primary school equipment.